talla-ui/talla-ui/packages/www/content/en/docs/test/guide/App tests.md

 ## Matching activity paths {#matching-path}

-The test activation context included in the `test` library simulates user navigation using a history 'stack', similar to a browser.
+The test activity context included in the `test` library simulates user navigation using a history 'stack', similar to a browser.

 Programmatic navigation (e.g. using {@link GlobalContext.navigate app.navigate()}, or a button click) is handled automatically.
 Note that paths are set asynchronously — just like they would in a browser.